How can Minerva offer admission to all students who qualify?

 Can you tell me more about the faculty at Minerva?

 All of Minerva’s faculty are experts in their fields and are trained in the science of learning.
-The current faculty consists of the deans of each of the five colleges; four Associate Deans, 45 professors, a Director of Curriculum Development; and a Director of First Year Curriculum, both of whom also teach courses.
+The current faculty can be found on our People page.
 As our student body grows, we will continue to recruit world-class faculty.

 How will employers and graduate schools view a degree from Minerva?